Organisations are more fully committing to value-based care. Discover what physicians need to succeed.

-Deloitte’s modeling to estimate the financial “tipping point” shows that when revenue from value-based payments reaches 40% of a provider organization’s overall revenue, it makes sense for that organization to fully transform to a value-based approach for all patients under its care.1 The HCP-LAN survey data suggests that, on average, the industry is close to this point.
-This means that for many provider organizations, a value-based care model has become more financially advantageous than the traditional volume-driven episodic model of care.
+Deloitte’s modelling to estimate the financial “tipping point” shows that when revenue from value-based payments reaches 40% of a provider organisation’s overall revenue, it makes sense for that organisation to fully transform to a value-based approach for all patients under its care.1 The HCP-LAN survey data suggests that, on average, the industry is close to this point.
+This means that for many provider organisations, a value-based care model has become more financially advantageous than the traditional volume-driven episodic model of care.

-To correct this misalignment, provider organizations should rethink legacy physician compensation structures, so they are in sync with the organizations’ payment models that reward quality, outcomes, and equity.
+To correct this misalignment, provider organisations should rethink legacy physician compensation structures, so they are in sync with the organisations’ payment models that reward quality, outcomes and equity.
 Additionally, they should provide physicians with the right capabilities:

 Methodology: The Deloitte Center for Health Solutions fielded a survey of 660 US-based primary care and specialty physicians from January to March 2022 to understand physician adoption and perception of key market trends.